dannydanners/sotod581/README.md

 * cloudflare/cloudflared:latest

-    This image was chosen because it provides secure outbound-only tunnel connectivity between the homelab cluster and the public Cloudflare edge.
+    This image was chosen because it provides secure outbound-only tunnel connectivity between the homelab gpu node and the public Cloudflare edge.
 This avoids exposing the homelab inference services directly to the internet and removes the need for port forwarding into the local network.

 The containers on the CloudLab host are deployed via a docker-compose.yaml.
+A self-hosted GitHub Actions runner performs the initial deployment and updates the deployment after new images are built and published to the GitHub Container Registry.

-Currently, the images for inferencing, embeddings, and cloudfare tunnel are deployed via a mix of helm charts and plain manifests.
+Currently, the images for inference, embeddings, and CloudFlare tunnel are deployed manually using a `docker-compose.yaml` file.

 ---
 ### 2.2 Networking